foreverfl/vscode/docs/terminal/basics.md

 The right-click behavior differs based on the platform:

-* Linux: Show the context menu.
+- Linux: Show the context menu.
-* macOS: Select the word under the cursor and show the context menu.
+- macOS: Select the word under the cursor and show the context menu.
-* Windows: Copy and drop selection if there is a selection, otherwise paste.
+- Windows: Copy and drop selection if there is a selection, otherwise paste.

-This can be configured using the `setting(terminal.integrated.rightClickBehavior)` setting.
+This can be configured using the `terminal.integrated.rightClickBehavior` setting.
 The options are:

-* `default` - Show the context menu.
+- `default` - Show the context menu.
-* `copyPaste` - Copy when there is a selection, otherwise paste.
+- `copyPaste` - Copy when there is a selection, otherwise paste.
-* `paste` - Paste on right-click.
+- `paste` - Paste on right-click.
-* `selectWord` - Select the word under the cursor and show the context menu.
+- `selectWord` - Select the word under the cursor and show the context menu.
-* `nothing` - Do nothing and pass event to terminal.
+- `nothing` - Do nothing and pass event to terminal.

 ### Reposition the cursor with Alt

-`kbstyle(Alt)` and left-click will reposition the cursor to underneath the mouse.
+`Alt` and left-click will reposition the cursor to underneath the mouse.
 This works by simulating arrow keystrokes, which may not work reliably for some shells or programs.
-This feature can be disabled with the `setting(terminal.integrated.altClickMovesCursor)` setting.
+This feature can be disabled with the `terminal.integrated.altClickMovesCursor` setting.

 ### Mouse events mode

 When applications running in the terminal turn on mouse events mode, such as Vim mouse mode, mouse interaction is sent to the application instead of the terminal.
 This means that clicking and dragging will no longer create a selection.
-Terminal selection can be forced by holding the `kbstyle(Alt)` key on Windows and Linux, this can also be done with the `kbstyle(Option)` key on macOS but requires enabling the `setting(terminal.integrated.macOptionClickForcesSelection)` setting first.
+Terminal selection can be forced by holding the `Alt` key on Windows and Linux, this can also be done with the `Option` key on macOS but requires enabling the `terminal.integrated.macOptionClickForcesSelection` setting first.

 ## Find